-Nel agrees and believes that you should build it into your training regime so much so that you plan and mentally prepare for it.
+Nel agrees and believes one way to deal with pain is by building it into your training regime so much so that you plan and mentally prepare for it.
 “Psychologists refer to it as association/disassociation,” he says.
 “Personally, I’m also a big believer in these cognitive strategies while training.
 By just giving the body a bit of a pep-talk – ‘I’m feeling great today, my legs are feeling strong, I’m winning’ – you can disassociate and be distracted from the pain and discomfort and achieve a higher goal.”

 Of course, this applies to an event day as well, when you line up for that half-marathon you’ve spent three months training for.